Nicolas Errèra

 Nicolas Errèra (born 21 May 1967) is a French composer and musician working all over the world.
-Co-founder of innovatives electronics groups Grand Popo Football Club and Rouge Rouge, he also composes soundtracks for films and television.
+Co-founder of innovative electronics groups Grand Popo Football Club and Rouge Rouge, he also composes soundtracks for films and television.

 Early life

 Nicolas Errèra comes from a family of artists.
 An only child, his father is a playwright and his mother a set designer.
 He was born in Paris.

 He majored in science to attain his baccalaureate and also studied philosophy.

 When he was a teenager he joined the group of the English theatre director Peter Brook, under whom he featured in 3 plays.